 – A list of emergency and information contacts (including next of kin and your doctor)

 – Sandals, walking shoes and running shoes

 – Several sets of fitness wear

 – Optional items such as books or a computer (these must not contain violent, offensive or pornographic material)

 The weather in northern Thailand is fairly straightforward.
-The weather is mostly dry from November to February and March to May, though November to February is cooler than the higher temperatures from March to May.
+It is mostly dry from November to February and March to May, though November to February is cooler than the higher temperatures from March to May.
 Northern Thailand’s rainy period is from May to November.
-Chiang Mai’s average annual temperature is 25 degrees Celsius.
+Chiang Mai’s average annual temperature is 25-30 degrees Celsius.

-We follow a simple, yet robust, intake procedure.
-We start with initial contact from either a family member or potential client, where we gather the clients personal details and history, provide an overview of The Dawn and answer any questions you may have.
-After initial contact, one of our staff members will contact the client to discuss their substance abuse history and medical issues.
+We have a simple, yet robust, intake procedure.
+We start with initial contact from either a family member or potential client, where we gather the client’s personal details and history, provide an overview of The Dawn and answer any questions you may have.
+After initial contact is made, one of our staff members will follow up with the client to discuss their medical issues.